 - If the lodging receipt reflects double occupancy, the employee is entitled to reimbursement of the single rate or one-half of the rate if the room is shared with another employee.
 All required receipts must indicate that the charges have been paid in full.

-- International travel may not be reimbursed using state funds (includes Canada and Mexico).
+- International travel may not be reimbursed using state appropriated funds (includes Canada and Mexico).
 Travelers may claim actual expenses for international meals and lodging costs with itemized receipts, or they may claim per diem for meals.
-Expenses will be converted to U.S. amounts for reimbursement (http://aoprals.state.gov/content.asp?content_id=184&menu_id=78).
+Meal and lodging reimbursements are limited to the rates set forth by the U.S. Department of State (http://aoprals.state.gov/web920/per_diem.asp).
+Expenses will be converted to U.S. amounts for reimbursement.

 - A traveler is entitled to be reimbursed for mileage incurred by personal vehicle to conduct business.
 The reimbursement may not exceed the product of the actual number of miles traveled for business and the maximum mileage reimbursement rate.
 For personal vehicle travel outside of the Texas/New Mexico/Oklahoma area the maximum reimbursement will be the lesser of the airfare cost if purchased 30 days in advance or the vehicle mileage reimbursement rate.
 Transportation Requests are designed to assist employees who do not have a state travel card to pay for their major transportation costs.
 Qualifying employees may request a Transportation Request on the travel application.
 If approved, the cost of the airline ticket will be charged to Travel Services’ credit card, and the employee will not have to pay that expense.

-- The university may advance funds for travel expenses to an employee only if the expenses are incurred during travel that requires an overnight stay outside the employee’s designated headquarters.
+- The university may advance funds for travel expenses to an employee for allowable travel expenses that have been pre-paid.

 Reservations must be made for the use of buildings and grounds under the control of the university.
 Faculty and staff may make requests to use campus grounds or academic space through the Academic Support and Facilities Resources Office.
 Requests for reservations will be granted according to the priorities of the designated area.
 (OP 61.02)